scipy-conference/scipy_proceedings/papers/kyle_niemeyer/kyle_niemeyer.rst

 ---------------

 I thank Bryan Weber of the University of Connecticut for helpful discussions on the ChemKED format and an early review of this paper.
+I also thank Matt McCormick, Erik Tollerud, and Katy Huff for their helpful review comments.

 ==========
 References